-I finally had to warn them not to use up the pasta as I also had some leftover grilled chicken from the day before and knew it was the perfect time to whip up this copycat recipe.
-I just love replicating restaurant recipes at home.
-I guess it’s because I can’t see spending the money on something that you can make easily at home.
+Finally, I had to warn them not to use up the pasta.
+I also had some leftover grilled chicken from the day before and knew it was the perfect time to whip up this copycat recipe.

 At Carrabba’s, this dish cost $14 for one entree.
 It’s hard to say how much this actually cost to make at home since I didn’t purchase the ingredients just for this recipe, but I’m sure it was less than $14 and this recipe feeds 6-8 people.